-The non-current other financial assets are attributable to the consideration receivable in respect of the transfer of other bills of exchange to a related party forming part of Mizzi Organisation under a financial arrangement (refer to Note 10).
-These assets mature between 2013 and 2016 as reflected in Note 17 and are subject to an effective interest rate of 8%.
+The non-current other financial assets are attributable to the consideration receivable in respect of the transfer of bills of exchange by a subsidiary to a related party forming part of Mizzi Organisation under a financial arrangement (refer to Note 10).
+These bills mature between 2013 and 2016 as reflected in Note 17 and are subject to an effective interest rate of 8%.
+As outlined in Note 17, bills of exchange will be replaced as they mature such that the cumulative amount of the financial assets is expected to be realised upon maturity of the bonds.
+Accordingly these financial assets are entirely presented as non-current assets.